Instrumental Studies Ensembles

 For more information about the Wind Symphony, repertory programmed since 2000, and auditions, please see the Temple Bands website.

-Conducted by Dr. Matthew Brunner and assisted by Dr. Emily Threinen, the Symphonic Band is a select wind band of the Boyer College of Music and Dance.
+Conducted by Dr. Matthew Brunner, the Symphonic Band is a select wind band of the Boyer College of Music and Dance.
 The ensemble comprises undergraduate music and non-music majors and performs two formal concerts a semester.
 The ensemble meets two days per week, totaling four hours of rehearsal.
 Repertory performed is representative of core wind literature of high artistic merit of the past and present, including works for varied instrumentation.
 Membership in the Symphonic Band requires an audition and faculty approval for participation.

 For more information about the Symphonic Band, repertory programmed since 2000, and auditions, please see the Temple Bands website.